brikis98/yevgeniy-brikman-homepage/_posts/2010-02-21-title-goes-here.md

-every direction to reach a dropped item on the floor, but would never dare to get up and pick it up; and we'll always wait till the last minute to do anything, consequently taking twice as long due to sheer exhaustion and being over whelmed.
+every direction to reach a dropped item on the floor, but would never dare to get up and pick it up; and we'll always wait till the last minute to do anything, consequently taking twice as long due to sheer exhaustion and being overwhelmed.
 And sadly, procrastinitis does have one more serious side
 effect: extreme nearsightedness.
 Once infected, we live only in the present, being able to see but a few feet beyond our noses.
 As the brain attempts to block out the assignment at hand, every little detail around us becomes